TheFox/GPLv3.md/gplv3.md

 However, if you cease all violation of this License, then your license from a particular copyright holder is reinstated

-  - a. provisionally, unless and until the copyright holder explicitly and finally terminates your license, and
+  - a) provisionally, unless and until the copyright holder explicitly and finally terminates your license, and
-  - b. permanently, if the copyright holder fails to notify you of the violation by some reasonable means prior to 60 days after the cessation.
+  - b) permanently, if the copyright holder fails to notify you of the violation by some reasonable means prior to 60 days after the cessation.

 Moreover, your license from a particular copyright holder is reinstated